Busting those equity release myths

 Before you decide

 When you get in touch with us, we’ll ask a few eligibility questions before passing you to an equity release adviser.
-They’ll give you personalised advice on our lifetime mortgage.
+They’ll give you personalised advice on our lifetime mortgage only.
 They’ll also consider other options which are open to you and whether equity release is right for you.
 If you decide to go ahead, you’ll also need to take legal advice.

 Get specialist equity release advice